Resonance Contributions to Radiative Corrections in Charged-Current Elastic (Anti)Neutrino-Nucleon Scattering at GeV Energies: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:delta_production}, we describe the production of the $\Delta$ resonance in electroweak processes at tree level and specify the amplitudes for the $\Delta$ neutrinoproduction.
-We provide the invariant amplitude decomposition and general cross-section expression in the (anti)neutrino-nucleon elastic scattering in Section~\ref{sec:elastic_scattering}.
-In Section~\ref{sec:virtual_delta}, we evaluate the virtual contribution of the $\Delta$ intermediate state to the (anti)neutrino-nucleon elastic scattering amplitudes and cross sections and provide numerical results for incoming (anti)neutrino beam energies around GeV scale.
+We provide the invariant amplitude decomposition and general cross-section expression in the elastic (anti)neutrino-nucleon scattering in Section~\ref{sec:elastic_scattering}.
+In Section~\ref{sec:virtual_delta}, we evaluate the virtual contribution of the $\Delta$ intermediate state to the elastic (anti)neutrino-nucleon scattering amplitudes and cross sections and provide numerical results for incoming (anti)neutrino beam energies around GeV scale.
+In Section~\ref{sec:factorization_framework}, we discuss $\Delta$ intermediate state contribution to radiative corrections in the factorization framework and corresponding radiation of real photons.
 Conclusions and outlook are presented in Section~\ref{sec:conclusions}.
-In Appendix~\ref{app:helicity_and_invariants}, we specify relations between invariant and helicity amplitudes in the (anti)neutrino-nucleon elastic scattering.
+In Appendix~\ref{app:helicity_and_invariants}, we specify relations between invariant and helicity amplitudes in the elastic (anti)neutrino-nucleon scattering.